Rates:

 NOTE: Drivers must be 18 years or older, kids 8 and up may ride as a passenger.
 We do not provide drivers for our tours.
 If you are a single participant, please call to book!

-Your tour begins with a two hour dog sled adventure through snow covered forests and over frozen lakes.
-Followed by lunch and time to warm up, we will then hop on our top of the line snowmobiles for an exciting ride up the mountain to our lodge on Hatcher Pass.
+Your northern lights trip begins with a two‑hour dog sled ride through Alaska’s snow‑covered forests and over frozen lakes.
+After a satisfying lunch and a quick break to warm up, you board our top of the line snowmobiles for an exciting ride up the mountain to Snowhook Lodge on Hatcher Pass.
 Along the way, you’ll see wildlife and mountain views all around us.
 If we’re lucky, Denali will be out too!

-On the final day, after breakfast, we’ll ride back down the mountain on our snowmobiles to our base in Willow.
+On the final day, following breakfast, you ride back down the mountain on your snowmobiles to our base in Willow.
+This last leg of the journey offers one final look at Alaska’s pristine winter scenery and neatly concludes your adventure.

 If you are a single participant, please call to book.